You must have a permit to hunt elk. There are 3 types of elk permits.

 Elk seals are available exclusively from Department of Environment offices.
 You'll get this permit for free when you purchase an elk seal.

-- We'll award 8 Wildlife Act permits in the Takhini hunt code area (EL23) for the 2022–2023 season for elk that are:
+There are 8 Wildlife Act adaptive elk permits available in the Takhini Valley for elk that are:

 - bulls; and